Mlk777/react-redux-tailwind-boilerplate/README.md

-# react-tailwind-boilerplate
+# react-redux-tailwind-boilerplate

-Minimal React setup with tailwind for styling using webpack and babel + prettier pre-configured
+Minimal React / Redux setup with tailwind for styling using webpack and babel + prettier pre-configured